DeepthiProj/GoogleMaps_Automation_Task/README.md

     -> Selenium.Support

+    -> SeleniumExtras.WaitHelpers

     -> Appium.WebDriver

     -> NUnit

     -> ExtentReport

+    If any doubts related to packages please check GoogleMapsAutomation.csproj

 3. Set Up Appium Server (Download from Appium.io)
 4. Enable Developer Mode on Android and Connect via USB (or use an emulator)